Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Introduction

-Frequency switching feature can be also helpful for implementing single beam all-optical atomic magnetometers based on FID measurements.
-We can easily shift the laser frequency to be far detuned from or to be resonant on the atomic resonance by utilizing laser mode-hopping.
+The frequency switching feature can also be helpful for implementing single beam all-optical atomic magnetometer based on FID measurements.
+By utilizing laser mode-hopping we can easily shift the laser frequency to be far detuned from, or to be resonant with, the atomic resonance.
 A temporal sequence of the laser current containing the mode-hop current enables FID measurements.
-In the on-resonance period where the laser is resonant on the atomic transition, the atomic spin is polarized along the laser beam direction.
-In the following off-resonance period where the laser is far detuned from the atomic transition due to the mode-hopping, optical pumping ceases and the FID of the transversal atomic spin is induced.
-The far-detuned laser undergoes the paramagnetic Faraday rotation depending on the transversal atomic spin which precesses with the Larmor frequency.
+In the on-resonance period when the laser is resonant with the atomic transition, the atomic spin polarizes along the direction of the laser beam.
+During the following off-resonance period, when the laser is far detuned from the atomic transition due to the mode-hopping, optical pumping stops and induces the FID of the transverse atomic spin.
+The far-detuned laser experiences paramagnetic Faraday rotation depending on the transverse atomic spin that precesses with the Larmor frequency.